dotnet/docs/docs/csharp/how-to/search-strings.md

 # How to: search strings

-You have two main strategies that you can use to search for text in strings.
-Member methods of the <xref:System.String> class search for specific text.
+You can use two main strategies to search for text in strings.
+Methods of the <xref:System.String> class search for specific text.
 Regular expressions search for patterns in text.

 [!INCLUDE[interactive-note](~/includes/csharp-interactive-note.md)]